Report finds Colorado was built on $1.7 trillion of land expropriated from tribal nations

 The report, shared first with The Associated Press, identifies 10 tribal nations that have "aboriginal title, congressional title, and treaty title to lands within Colorado" and details the ways the land was legally and illegally taken.
 It determined that many of the transactions were in direct violation of treaty rights or in some cases lacked title for a legal transfer.

-"When you think about examples of land theft," Mayberry continued, "that is one of the most blatant instances that we could see."
+"When you think about examples of land theft," Maybee continued, "that is one of the most blatant instances that we could see."

 The commission was convened by People of the Sacred Land, a Colorado-based nonprofit that works to document the history of Indigenous displacement in the state.
 The commission and its report are modeled after similar truth and reconciliation commissions that sought to comprehensively account for genocide and the people still affected by those acts and governmental policies.